 According to the Hanover Research market analysis, job opportunities related to transportation and environmental engineering in Southeast Florida are plentiful and expected to grow by 2025.
 Above average job growth (14.1%) is projected for Transportation Engineers and Environmental Engineers in Workforce Regions 20 through 23 from now until 2025.
 Across the key related occupation codes, total annual job openings are expected to be in the range of 6900-8100 in Southeast Florida alone, which would suggest a sizeable job market for graduates of FAU's proposed program.
+This workforce will provide solutions to long term economic viability and environmental sustainability of the south Florida community, the state of Florida, and beyond.

 For a one-month period taken from February 15, 2018 to March 15, 2018, there were 409 job openings in Workforce Regions 20-23 in just the top 15 transportation and environmental engineering related occupations (FDEO, 2017).
 In 2016, the estimated output of SUS transportation and environmental engineering related doctoral programs produced only 24 degree completions, some of which may not remain in Florida.
-So if a new FAU degree program can add another 15-20 graduates that take locally available jobs, this would mean an addition of \$1.5 million dollars to the local economy based on a weighted average of the 2017 median hourly salaries for the list of transportation and environmental engineering related occupation codes working 40 hours per week, 52 weeks per year, equivalent to \$96,550 for the Florida job market and \$96,620 for the South Florida market (BLS 2018).
+If a new FAU degree program can add another 15-20 graduates that take locally available jobs, this would mean an addition of \$1.5 million dollars to the local economy based on a weighted average of the 2017 median hourly salaries for the list of transportation and environmental engineering related occupation codes working 40 hours per week, 52 weeks per year, equivalent to \$96,550 for the Florida job market and \$96,620 for the South Florida market (BLS 2018).